rolftimmermans/strofa/README.md

 can be compressed into very few bits.
 Models work best if they match the type of message to be compressed.
 In that sense, a **verz** model is domain specific.

-**Verz** makes it trivial to construct compression models based on a set of sample data that you provide.
+With **verz** it is trivial to construct compression models based on a set of sample data that you provide.
 A compression model can be serialized to a binary representation of roughly 10-30K, with an absolute upper limit of 82K.
 Compression models are built-in for: